Architecture

 • Native contract — the ui.* ops, node lifecycle, generation-tagged handles, and per-frame ordering.

-• Reactivity — how Solid signals and effects behave on this runtime.
+• Reactivity — how Solid signals and effects behave on the default runtime.

 • Styling and Tailwind subset — the supported utilities and how classes become the binary style table.

-• Getting started — build and run your first app in the browser and on PPSSPP.
+• Getting started — build and run your first app in the browser, on PSP/PPSSPP, or in Vita3K.